DRIVE-Nav: Directional Reasoning, Inspection, and Verification for Efficient Open-Vocabulary Navigation: Related work

 \subsection{Zero-Shot Object Navigation}

-Zero-Shot Object Navigation (ZSON) aims to locate target objects in unseen environments without task-specific training and to generalize to novel object categories.
-Early methods improve generalization through learned multimodal embeddings or modular exploration policies, such as SemExp~\cite{5}, PONI~\cite{19}, and ZSON~\cite{15}, but they still rely on substantial task-specific training.
-Recent studies increasingly adopt training-free or weakly trained pipelines by leveraging pre-trained vision-language models, large language models, and explicit spatial representations.
-CoW~\cite{7} provides a simple zero-shot baseline based on CLIP~\cite{radford2021clip} and nearest-frontier exploration, while ESC~\cite{32}, L3MVN~\cite{28}, and VLFM~\cite{27} further improve exploration with commonsense reasoning, language-guided frontier scoring, or dense vision-language value maps.
-More recent methods also explore topology-aware planning, scene-graph reasoning, and adaptive exploration~\cite{wu2024voronav,26,zhang2025apexnav,huang2025msgnav,yin2025unigoal}.
-Overall, ZSON has evolved from simulation-driven policy learning to foundation-model-based navigation with stronger generalization in unseen environments.
+Zero-Shot Object Navigation (ZSON) aims to locate language-specified target objects in unseen environments without task-specific training and to generalize to novel object categories.
+Early methods improve generalization through learned multimodal embeddings, modular exploration policies, or semantic association priors ~\cite{5,19,15,guo2024actpept}, but still rely on substantial task-specific training or learned priors.
+Recent studies reduce reliance on task-specific training by combining foundation models with explicit spatial or topological representations for semantic exploration~\cite{7,32,28,27,wu2024voronav,26,zhang2025apexnav}.
+Building on this trend, DRIVE-Nav further improves zero-shot exploration by organizing frontier candidates into persistent directions and using representative views for inspection and grounding verification.